 Originally published in 1994, ZERO TO THREE’s Diagnostic Classification of Mental Health and Developmental Disorders of Infancy and Early Childhood (DC:0-3) was the first developmentally based system for diagnosing mental health and developmental disorders in infants and toddlers.
 Its diagnostic categories reflected the consensus of a multidisciplinary group of experts in early childhood development and mental health.

 The revised DC:0-3 (DC:0-3R) draws on empirical research and clinical practice that have occurred worldwide since 1994.
 DC:0-3R, published in 2005, extends DC:0-3 by incorporating empirical research and clinical practice.
-It supports clinicians in preventing, diagnosing, and treating mental health problems in the earliest years.
-Specifically, DC:0-3R is designed to help mental health and other professionals
+It supports clinicians in diagnosing and treating mental health problems in the earliest years.
+Specifically, DC:0-3R is designed to help mental health and other professionals:

 - Recognize mental health and developmental challenges in young children,

 - Understand how relationships and environmental factors contribute to mental health and developmental disorders,